JuneTheMistborn/Switch-DaySkipper/README.md

 #### Compiling and Flashing onto the Arduino UNO R3
 ###### You need:
-* An arduino uno r3
+* An arduino UNO R3
-* A cable to connect the uno to the computer and switch
+* A cable to connect the UNO to the computer and switch
 * A jumper wire
 ##### My experience (windows):